theninthsky/client-side-rendering/README.md

 What happened here?
 <br>
-Since JS hasn't been loaded yet, Next.js's website could not prevent the default behaviour of anchor tags to navigate to another page, resulting in every click on them to cause a full reload.
+Since JS hasn't been loaded yet, Next.js's website could not prevent the default behaviour of anchor tags to navigate to another page, resulting in every click on them triggering a full page reload.
 <br>
-It goes without saying that the slower the connection is - the more severe this issue becomes.
+It goes without saying that the slower the connection is, the more severe this issue becomes.

 It is impossible for this issue to occur in CSR apps, since the moment they render - JS has already been fully loaded.